masonasons/AudioCapture/README.md

 ### Multiple Simultaneous Captures with Recording Modes

-You can record multiple processes at once with flexible output options:
+You can record multiple processes at once with flexible output options (Windows 10 2004+ only):

 #### Recording Mode Selection
 Choose from the **Multi-process recording** dropdown: